Gito, l'ingrat

 Gito, l'ingrat ([ɡi.to lɛ̃.ɡʁa], "Gito the Ingrate") is a 1992 Burundian comedy film directed by Léonce Ngabo.

 Synopsis

 Gito is a Burundian student who lives in Paris.
-When he finishes his studies, he decides to go back to his country and promises his French girlfriend that he will call her when he becomes a minister, something that he is convinced that will happen.
-However, he loses gradually his ambition as he is confronted with the country reality.
+When he finishes his studies, he decides to go back to his country and promises his French girlfriend that he will call her when he becomes a minister, something that he is convinced will happen.
+However, he loses gradually his ambition as he is confronted with the country's reality.
 He thus starts going out again with his childhood loved one.
 Nevertheless, he will make the best of a bad deal, with the help of the two women of his life.
+This is Burundi's first feature film, co-produced with Switzerland and France.